 You can travel anywhere on the island on your own without a tour or guide and will save a ton of money doing so.
 For instance, the Bacardi Factory is $15 to tour and comes with a free drink.

-You can take yourself to the sites easily and many are cheap or free to enter.
+You can take yourself to sites and attractions easily and many are cheap or free to enter.

-People stop, purchase (cash only so make sure you have some on you) and then keep on their way.
+People stop, purchase (cash only so make sure you have some on you) and then go on their way.
 It’s a quick interaction and there’s nothing to be nervous about.
 The food is delicious!

 If you’re going to the beach, hide your valuables.

 If you have a friend to watch your stuff then great but if not just make sure you bury anything you do have under a bunch of non-valuable stuff, like clothing, water bottles or other trash.